Two exit-poll thoughts: One Tide is king and one tide is shifting.

 What if we said Boise State?

-Outrage ensues as ESPN, which takes over the complete BCS package next year, goes giggling to the bank.
-This season, the network staged its most-watched-ever regular season college football game, USC versus Ohio State, and its most-watched-ever Thursday night game, Oregon versus Oregon State.
+Outrage ensues as ESPN, which takes over the complete BCS package next season, goes giggling to the bank.
+This season, the network staged its most-watched-ever regular-season college football game, USC versus Ohio State, and its most-watched-ever Thursday night game, Oregon versus Oregon State.

-Ratings are up, interest is high and the money's rolling in.
+Ratings are up, interest is high and the money is rolling in.

 But does the golden goose need to be goosed?